 Affirmative action in employment involves the active recruitment of qualified underrepresented populations, including the public advertisement of jobs in non-traditional venues.
 Organizations may set goals to diversify their workforce by a certain date to encourage managers to make concerted efforts to cast a wide net in favor of qualified minorities and/or women.
 Although such measures are often confused with “quotas,” the “goals and timetables” specified in Executive Order 11246 do not mandate the hiring or promotion of a specific number of minority or female candidates.
 Quotas are not legal and are not part of affirmative action.

-NC State recognizes that the recruitment, hiring and retention of a diverse workforce is essential to the university community.
+NC State recognizes that the recruitment, hiring and retention of a diverse workforce are essential to the university community.
 Learn more about “Promoting Diversity in Hiring.”

 NC State Equal Employment Opportunity (EEO) Plan